Slap Fight: Gameplay

 Major weapons affect the enemies and terrain differently.
 For example, certain enemy towers can only be destroyed with laser or homing missile shots; other enemies are destroyed much faster with specific weapons to match.
 If bomb or homing missile shots are equipped, certain bonus targets will appear or parts of the landscape may be destroyed to reveal bonuses.
 If laser is active, certain plants in the landscape can be shot repeatedly to grow and earn extra points until they scroll off-screen.
-It has been reported that a bug in the game enabled the player to obtain all power-ups, simply by allowing themselves to be killed by the first enemy appearing upon starting the game without touching the controls.
-If this occurred, the next time the player's ship appears, it has all the power-ups equipped.
+A cheat enabled the player to obtain all power-ups by allowing themselves to be killed by an enemy before firing a shot.
+Upon restarting the level, the player would have all power ups.

 The game employs a checkpoint system in which a downed single player will start off at the beginning of the checkpoint they managed to reach before dying.
 Getting hit by enemy fire will result in losing a live, as well as a penalty of decreasing the ship's firepower to its original state and once all lives are lost, the game is over unless the player inserts more credits into the arcade machine to continue playing.
 After completing the last stage, the game begins again with the second loop increasing in difficulty and enemies fire denser bullet patterns.
 The title does not support continues with extra credits and is believed to loop endlessly.

 Plot

 The plot of Slap Fight varies between each region and version.
 The game takes place in the year 2059 on another galaxy, mankind has colonized an alien planet called Theon after evacuating a previously colonized planet Orac.
-Five years ago, the colony on Orac was attacked by alien invaders and the war was so intense, the colonists were forced to leave.
-However, Theon is now under attack by the same alien fleet, but the humans are ready.
+Five years ago, the colony on Orac was attacked by alien invaders and the war was so intense that the colonists were forced to leave.
+Theon is now under attack by the same alien fleet, but the humans are ready.
 The player assumes the role of an Allied League of Cosmic Nations (ALCON) fighter pilot in the SW475 space fighter craft to stop the invaders from taking over Theon.